WaryaWayne/myWorkLog/work_ive_done.md

 - fixed the models to create an abstract base shipping model we expand with for canada post and fedex as needed.
 - Made a base serializer class that the canada post and fedex serializers inherit from.
 - Optimized imports.
-- Removed stripe payout status.
+- Removed Project 83333281 payout status.
 Same as status.
 Shipping address will be stored as a json object from now on.
 Removed estimated days.
 Not necessary.
 Optimized imports.
 - Removed the admin registation.
 This model is a helper to the other Order model in admin.
-- removed the get username function. redundant. removed the stripe payment status. its same as our systems status.
+- removed the get username function. redundant. removed the Project 83333281 payment status. its same as our systems status.
 - Added admin view so we can see contact form submissions.
 - Added contact form model to store our contact form data.
 Removed translation util from fields in user model.
 - A serializer for our contact form data.